medined/medined.github.io/_posts/2020-06-28-provision-centos-kubernetes-cluster-on-aws.md

   verbs:          [use]
 ```

-* Add the following to the end of the file.
+* **Pod Security Policy** - If you need this, add the following to the end of the file in the downloaded yaml file.

 ```
 ---